jrnold/bayesian_notes/docs/posterior-predictive.md

   }
 }
 ```
-The package `r rpkg("bayesplot")` includes multiple functions for posterior predictive checks; see the help for [PPC-overview](https://www.rdocumentation.org/packages/bayesplot//topics/PPC-overview) for a summary of these functions.
+The package **[bayesplot](https://cran.r-project.org/package=bayesplot)** includes multiple functions for posterior predictive checks; see the help for [PPC-overview](https://www.rdocumentation.org/packages/bayesplot//topics/PPC-overview) for a summary of these functions.

 ### Bayesian p-values